fkaduk/kobodeck/README.md

 they do not provide network, but since that's actually another hack that can be done, it may be a useful addition as well.

-The rules call the `/usr/local/wallabako/wallabako-run` shell script which acts as an intermediate configuration file for the main command.
+The rules call the `wallabako-run` shell script which acts as an intermediate configuration file for the main command.
 You can tweak some settings there, but this should all really be part of the main configuration file.